 While most of the keno chit chat hinges on the jackpot that "almost" hit, or the numbers that filled in immediately after the machine was reset, occasionally you find a player with some solid, worthwhile ideas on how to play the game.

-The gentleman, let’s call him Jerry, is a longtime keno player and he’s won just about everything you can win.
+A few weeks ago I met one of those players at one of the older downtown casinos.
+The gentleman, let’s call him Jerry, is a longtime Las Vegas keno player and he’s won just about everything you can win.

 Jerry has hit nearly everything over the past 25 years, including keno progressives in the six-figure range.

-And, like myself, Jerry has become a huge fan of the Four Card Keno.
+And, like myself, Jerry has become a huge fan of the Four Card Keno game from IGT.
 In fact, Jerry says he doesn’t play "straight" keno any more; he exclusively plays Four Card Keno.

 That’s understandable.
 Looking at video poker as a comparison, Triple Play and then Five Play poker have taken the poker world by storm, and I’m told there are many players that love the multi-hand games so much they rarely go back to one-hand games.

-One of the obvious attractions for playing the multi-card keno games is the increased likelihood (at least perceived) of hitting a jackpot.
+One of the obvious attractions for playing the multi-card keno games is the increased likelihood of hitting a jackpot.

 Just as in poker, if you’re dealt three aces on the bottom hand, you have two additional chances of drawing that fourth ace when playing Triple Play.